icon-project/IIPs/IIPS/iip-draft_btp.md

   - name: String (the name of the service)
   - addr: Address (the address of the smart contract handling the service)
 * Description:
-  - It registers the smart contract for the service.
+  - Registers the smart contract for the service.
-  - It's called by the operator to manage the BTP network.
+  - Called by the operator to manage the BTP network.

 ###### removeService
 ```python